 This healthy pumpkin pie recipe begins with the homemade pie crust.
 The crust is more than just a means of holding the filling… It’s its own masterpiece: delicate, crisp, buttery, flaky bliss!
 Although I’m not usually a crust person (shh, don’t tell!), I actually snuck “broken” pieces of the crust around the entire rim of one of the pies I baked while testing this recipe… Whoops!

 Our healthy homemade pie crust differs from traditional ones in a few ways.
 First, you’ll use white whole wheat flour instead of all-purpose flour.
 White whole wheat flour is made from a special type of white wheat, as opposed to the red wheat that regular whole wheat flour comes from, which gives it a lighter taste and texture that’s very similar to that of all-purpose flour.
-You can find white whole wheat flour on the baking aisle of most grocery stores, as well as Walmart.
+You can find white whole wheat flour on the baking aisle of many grocery stores.
 Whole wheat pastry flour would be a great substitute, if you prefer.

 Next comes the butter.
 Whereas Greek yogurt or applesauce often can be used as substitutes for butter in other baked goods like muffins, scones, or cakes, they do not work here and make the pie crust gummy instead.
 You simply cannot make a crisp, flaky pie crust without butter!